nrao/adc5g_devel/doc/Readme.md

    * post_mmcm_ramp_check_[roach]_z[zdoks]_[timestamp].png - a raw data plot done after the MMCM calibration phase.
    * raw_startup_[roach]_z[zdoks]_[timestamp].png - a raw data plot done before calibrations are completed.

+You can control where these files are written to via the high-level script command line options.